lejlaramic/MyMusicList/README.md

 # MyMusicList

 This project was generated with Angular CLI version 11.0.3 for frontend and .NET Core version 3.1.3 for backend.
+Database is PostgreSQL.

 # Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.